jiajian-xiao/jiajian-xiao.github.io/index.md

 ## About Me

 <img class="profile-picture" src="DSCF3582.jpg">
-I am currently working as a Level-II Scientist at Agency for Science, Technology and Research (A*STAR) Singapore.
+I am currently working as a Senior Scientist II at Agency for Science, Technology and Research (A*STAR) Singapore.
 My research interests span high-performance computing, focusing on deploying applications on heterogeneous hardware, agent-based simulation, and intelligent transportation.
 I am one of the core architects and developers of a microscopic agent-based mobility simulator – CityMoS.
 I have been involved in and led a number of research projects, collaborating